 Again, just because you didn’t have as serious of a reaction the first time around doesn’t mean you wouldn’t the next time.
 It’s estimated those with a severe reaction are 30 to 60 percent more likely to have anaphylaxis the next time they’re stung.

 Working with you, Drs.
 Noga Askenazi and Eugenia Hahn accurately diagnose the cause of your allergies.
 With proper diagnosis, an effective prevention strategy may be developed, and side effects may be minimized.

 Immunotherapy involves exposing you to very small amounts of the allergen, so your body builds tolerance to it over time.
 This can reduce or eliminate immune system sensitivity.
 It’s also not enough to have an epinephrine delivery device on hand.
 You, your family members, and friends should all know how to use the device in the event of an emergency.

 It’s also a good idea to wear a bracelet that alerts emergency responders to any allergens you may have.
 Call Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois to find out more about your venom allergy in Elgin.
-Schedule an appointment at (847) 888-8802.Back to Allergic Diseases Page
+Schedule an appointment at (847) 888-8802.Back to Patient Education Page